Yolo County

 9. Who are the companies and agencies involved with construction?

 Soracco, Inc. is the contractor, and TRC is the construction management company.
-Both will be under contract with the County of Yolo.
-The County will provide project management and periodic inspections.
-City of Davis staff will coordinate and perform periodic inspections as well, as the City will ultimately take over the operation and maintenance of the new water system within NDM.
+Both are under contract with the County of Yolo.
+The County provides project management and periodic inspections.
+City of Davis staff coordinates and performs periodic inspections as well, as the City will ultimately take over the new water system in NDM.

 10. What is the construction contract amount, and what was the engineer’s estimate?
 The construction contract amount is $3,661,005.
 The engineer’s estimate was $4,690,070.